mrpejker/cardano-e2e-example/tutorial/server_side/on_chain.rst

            ||
            (   traceIfFalse "Minting more than one control token" (mintedA == 1)
-            && traceIfFalse "The control token was not paid to the contract address" controlTokenPaid
+            && traceIfFalse "The control token was not paid to the script address" controlTokenPaid
             && traceIfFalse "The signer is not the sender on the escrow" correctSigner